English Legal Methods Summer Programme

 If you would like to find out more, in order to decide whether this programme is right for you, please contact us with any specific questions using ‘ELM’ as your subject header.

 About the programme

-Designed for lawyers and law students who have little or no prior knowledge of the English legal system, this well-respected programme presents the central aspects of English law.
+Designed for lawyers and law students who have little or no prior knowledge of the English legal system, this well-respected 4-week programme presents the central aspects of English law.

 The programme will aim to include: the development and structure of English law, the sources of English law, the courts and legal profession, private law (property, obligations, trusts, labour law, family law etc), public law (constitutional and administrative law), civil and criminal procedure.